Welcome to The Life Skills and Transition Center

-People supported by the LSTC may reside in an intermediate care facility setting on campus, in residential habilitation homes in the Grafton community, or in communities across the state.
-Admissions are meant to be short-term.
-Off-site outreach and consultation services are provided statewide to help people remain in their communities and homes and to prevent admissions.
+People supported by the LSTC may reside in an intermediate care facility setting on campus, or in communities across the state.
+On-site length of stay is meant to be short-term.
+Off-site community outreach and consultation services are provided statewide to help support people to remain in their local communities and homes.

 Vision: Support people to be viable members of their communities by providing specialized services when their needs exceed community resources.

 People with intellectual or developmental disabilities in crisis can get help by calling the 988 Suicide and Crisis Lifeline.
-They will be connected to a specialized response team who can provide stabilization, support and services coordination within 24 hours of the initial call.
+They will be connected to a specialized response team that can provide stabilization, support, and extended service coordination within 24 hours of the initial call.

 Our crisis coordinators and applied behavior analysts are located throughout the state and work closely with the behavioral health mobile crisis teams from the state’s regional human service centers.